-Tony Porrello is Executive Vice President of Procurement of Groupe V Media, Canada’s leading independent media company, owner of conventional television network V, specialty channels Max and MusiquePlus, and digital properties noovo.ca and 25Stanley.
+Tony Porrello is Executive Vice President, Technical Operations of Groupe V Média, Canada’s leading independent media company, owner of conventional television network V, specialty channels Max and MusiquePlus, and digital properties noovo.ca and 25Stanley.

 In this capacity, Tony leads the technical services team and handles the negotiations for most of the company’s contracts.

-Prior to joining Groupe V Media, Tony was Director of Commercial Accounts for the Royal Bank of Canada in the feature film and audiovisual financing sector.
-He has close to 20 years of experience with Groupe V Media in business strategy, including 10 years in the distribution, production and financing of feature films.
+Prior to joining Groupe V Média, Tony was Director of Commercial Accounts for the Royal Bank of Canada in the feature film and audiovisual financing sector.
+He has close to 20 years of experience with Remstar in business strategy, including 10 years in the distribution, production and financing of feature films.

 Tony is a graduate of Concordia University in Montreal.

-Dimitri Gourdin is Executive Vice-President, Strategy and Communications of Groupe V Media, Canada’s leading independent media company, owner of conventional television network V, specialty channels Max and MusiquePlus, and digital properties noovo.ca and 25Stanley.
+Dimitri Gourdin is Executive Vice-President, Chief Corporate Strategy Officer of Groupe V Média, Canada’s leading independent media company, owner of conventional television network V, specialty channels Max and MusiquePlus, and digital properties Noovo.ca and 25Stanley.

-Dimitri has a lead role in the corporate strategy, and the management of the group’s brands and properties, reputation management, public affairs and business development.
+Dimitri has a lead role in the corporate strategy, and the management of the group’s brands and properties, reputation management, public affairs, government relations and business development.
 He manages the marketing, communications, research and business intelligence units of Groupe V Média.
 He also acts as company spokesperson and is a member of its executive committee.

-Prior to joining Groupe V Media, Dimitri was Senior Vice President and General Manager of the Montreal office of the international strategic communications and lobbying firm Hill+Knowlton.
+Prior to joining Groupe V Média, Dimitri was Senior Vice President and General Manager of the Montreal office of the international strategic communications and lobbying firm Hill + Knowlton.
 He has 20 years of experience in business strategy, marketing, communication of influence, issues and crisis management, public relations and creation as an entrepreneur or senior executive.
-Recognized by his peers, he acted as an advisor to some of the most prestigious companies in Europe and North America, Dimitri is regularly invited as a lecturer and speaker on panels and in various educational establishments.
+Recognized by his peers and having acted as an advisor during his career to some of the most prestigious companies in Europe and North America, Dimitri is regularly invited as a lecturer and speaker on panels and in various educational establishments.

-Brigitte Vincent is Vice President of Content at Groupe V Media, Canada’s leading independent media company, owner of conventional television network V, specialty channels Max and MusiquePlus, and digital properties noovo.ca and 25Stanley.
+Brigitte Vincent is Executive Vice President, Content at Groupe V Média, Canada’s leading independent media company, owner of conventional television network V, specialty channels Max and MusiquePlus, and digital properties Noovo.ca and 25Stanley.